Naidanzheng/DATA-602-Project-1/README.md

 ## Motivation & Background
 Life expectancy is an educated prediction of human life.
 Through the comparative analysis of life expectancy, it can reflect the quality of life of a society and measure the health level of people in this country (or region).
 Everyone wants to have a longer life expectancy, and it can be affected by a lot of factors.
 Life expectancy is not only one of the important indicators to measure the health of the population, but also a comprehensive indicator to measure the level of economic and social development of a country or region.
-In population quality evaluation and prediction, disease burden measurement, and national economy and residents’ quality of life evaluation, life expectancy and other indicators are among the most basic research content
+In population quality evaluation and prediction, disease burden measurement, and national economy and residents’ quality of life evaluation, life expectancy and other indicators are among the most basic research content.

 ## Data